 - Arrange the tablets randomly in a line from left to right

-- Steady each tablet with left thumb and finger at lower corner.
-Starting at left tablet, stroke each one by moving the first two fingers of the dominant hand from top to bottom.
+- Steady each tablet with the left thumb and finger at the lower corner.
+Starting at the left tablet, stroke each one by moving the first two fingers of the dominant hand from top to bottom.

 - Emphasize a light touch and pause at the end of each tablet